ishanmitra/aws-ml-classification/README.md

 # Deploy and monitor a machine learning workflow for Image Classification #
-An image-classification project for Udacity's AWS Machine Learning Nanodegree.
+An image-classification project for Udacity's AWS Machine Learning Fundamentals Nanodegree.

 ## Table of Contents ##
 1. [Overview](#overview)